-Luke Hughes picked by Devils, joins brother Jack with Jersey
+Canadiens take player 31st who asked not to be drafted

-SECAUCUS, N.J.
-(AP) — When the New Jersey Devils took Luke Hughes with the fourth pick in the NHL draft, brother Jack jumped up off the couch next to him and was shaking with excitement while giving a big bear hug.
+When the New Jersey Devils took Luke Hughes with the fourth pick, brother Jack jumped up off the couch next to him and was shaking with excitement while giving a big bear hug.

 “That might be the happiest I’ve ever seen him,” Luke said.